Proposed Extradition Bill Escalates Tensions Between Mainland China and Hong Kong

 The Hong Kong government planned to introduce Chinese patriotism classes as “moral and national” education in 2012.
 This proposal was scrapped after tens of thousands of students protested against the classes, led by then 15-year-old high school student Joshua Wong, who created the Hong Kong student activist group Scholarism.

-Two years later, the Standing Committee of the National People’s Congress (NPCSC) proposed a restrictive pre-screening requisite for any prospective candidate for the Chief Executive of Hong Kong (CE), the highest office of the Hong Kong government, or HKSAR.
+Two years later, the Standing Committee of the National People’s Congress proposed a restrictive pre-screening requisite for any prospective candidate for the Chief Executive of Hong Kong, the highest office of the Hong Kong government.
 In the famous 2014 Umbrella Movement (or Occupy Movement) that spanned seventy-nine days, over 500,000 pro-democracy protestors—including many students as part of Scholarism—voiced their concerns over this new method of exertion of power and enforcement of pro-Beijing ideals.
 The demonstrators demanded “real universal suffrage,” but their demands were not met.
 Instead, the protestors were met with excessive violence from the police, including assault and pepper spray.
 The movement’s leaders were threatened with death threats, hate mail, and other sources of intimidation, and Wong and two other prominent student leaders were imprisoned.
-Overall, more than 470 people were injured and 955 were arrested.
+More than 470 people were injured and 955 were arrested in total.

 Supporters of the extradition bill explain that its implementation is a necessary measure in preventing Hong Kong from turning into a haven for criminals; the case of a Hong Kong resident murdering his girlfriend in Taiwan and keeping refuge there advanced the supposed need for an extradition amendment.
 The current protests against the extradition bill, however, reflect many concerns that authorities would use the measure to force political activists, dissidents, and the falsely-accused back to mainland China to face trial, with few opportunities for appeal.
 Another common fear is that the authorities would engage in bribery, easily charging an individual resented by mainland officials.
 A significant number of Hong Kong residents believe that this proposal is simply another example of mainland China limiting their freedom and sculpting the territory to promote their own political and social agenda.